Dayton STEM Middle & High School

 Awards: Cincinnati Design Awards - Honor Award, Built Work

-Architecture|Interior Design|Engineering
+Architecture|Interior Design

-"This project was unique because it was an adaptive reuse of a former big-box retail store - changing it to a high-performing regional magnet STEM school.
-Design and construction were completed in about 8-months total, which was extremely aggressive.
-I believe there are opportunities around the country to repurpose similar spaces in a similar fashion - turning an underutilized, often vacant space into a vibrant hub of learning."
+"I believe there are opportunities around the country to repurpose similar spaces in a similar fashion—turning an underutilized, often vacant space into a vibrant hub of learning."

-– Jeffrey Sackenheim, Vice President of Architecture, SHP
+– Jeffrey Sackenheim, President, SHP